Shampoo vs Goat Milk Shampoo Bar

 My experimenting:

 • I do not need a conditioner!
 My hair is long and combs out freely!
+However, since my hair is long it needs to be tamed a bit because it is so clean and fluffy.

 • The texture of my hair is very soft and no more itching!